Originally posted 12/15/2011

 Dr. Taylor: “My definition is that allergies are abnormal responses of the human immune system to naturally-occurring proteins in foods.
 More than one kind of immune mechanism can be involved.
 Peanut allergy, for example, has a different immune mechanism than gluten sensitivity.
 There are also intolerances due to foods that do not involve abnormal responses of the immune system and for the most part, those illnesses have milder symptoms.
 For example, lactose intolerance leads some people to restrict their dairy product intake, but they don’t have to avoid it nearly as carefully as someone with a true milk allergy.”

-Dr. Taylor: “Well, experts really don’t know why there is an increase in food-related allergies.
-We just don’t know for sure.
-There are several theories.
+Dr. Taylor: “Well, experts really don’t know for sure why there is an increase in food-related allergies, but there are several theories.

 - Another theory that has been pretty clearly demonstrated is the increase in prevalence of birth by caesarean section because a baby born by caesarean does not acquire his mother’s gastrointestinal bacteria during the birthing process.
 The immunities that the baby might acquire during the birthing process may be quite important in preventing the development of food allergies, so babies born via caesarean seem to be at higher risk.

-- Another theory that’s been discussed but has little proof is that the change in weaning practices that have occurred over the last three decades.
-We put a lot of emphasis on avoiding solid foods and weaning babies a little bit later in life, sometimes at two to three years old.
+- Another theory that's been discussed but has little proof is the change in weaning practices that have occurred over the last three decades.
+We put a lot of emphasis on avoiding solid foods and weaning babies a little bit later in life, sometimes at 2-to-3 years old.
 And it seems like a good idea to avoid allergens in food, but that may not be the best course.
-There’s some evidence that suggests that early introduction of certain kinds of solid foods into the baby’s diet may actually promote tolerance of those foods, rather than the development of food allergies.
-There is currently research being conducted in England to look into that possibility, but that research is not complete.”
+There's some evidence that suggests early introduction of certain kinds of solid foods into the baby's diet may actually promote tolerance of those foods, rather than the development of food allergies.
+Recently completed research in England indicates that early ingestion of peanuts may help to prevent the development of peanut allergy, but parents should seek advice from their pediatrician or allergist because there are some important caveats to that advice."

 When should parents start feeding certain foods to their children?

-Dr. Taylor: “I suggest following the recommendations by The American Academy of Pediatrics.”
+Dr. Taylor: “I suggest following the recommendations set forth by The American Academy of Pediatrics.”

 More information on feeding your child: